 The process for voluntary disclosure of offshore accounts is the same as for other types of voluntary disclosure.
 However, there are some rules that apply to reporting foreign accounts, including a standard 6 year disclosure period and the potential imposition of penalties for a willful failure to file an FBAR.
 For non-willful conduct by individuals, there is a streamlined compliance procedure that may be used.

 As with voluntary disclosure for domestic taxes, you should consult with an experienced New Jersey tax attorney before making a voluntary disclosure about foreign assets, including issues related to delinquent FBARs.
 While tax amnesty may be possible, there are many issues that should be taken into account when making a decision to voluntarily disclose a violation of offshore bank account reporting laws.

 Considering a Voluntary Disclosure?
 Reach Out Today.

 If you believe that you have committed a violation of U.S. tax law, willfully or inadvertently, there are steps that you can take to minimize the likelihood of being criminally prosecuted for the offense.
 Voluntary disclosure may be a good option for you, depending on your specific situation.
 At Paladini Law, we can evaluate your case and offer you advice on how to proceed.

 Attorney Brad Paladini has dedicated his legal practice to helping clients throughout New Jersey with their state and federal tax matters.
 His goal is to resolve tax issues efficiently and in a way that protects his clients’ interests.
-To learn more or to schedule a phone, Skype or in-person consultation at our Morristown or Jersey City offices, contact us at 201-381-4472 or reach out online.
+To learn more or to schedule a phone, Skype or in-person consultation at our Morristown or Bergen County offices, contact us at 201-381-4472 or reach out online.